AmanatM/compare.io/README.md

 * I made outing made by using # in address bar and 'hashchange' event

 Look at code to better understand whole concept)

+To start code clone it to your local machine, then run _npm init_ and _npm start_